PacktPublishing/Hands-On-Vision-and-Behavior-for-Self-Driving-Cars/Chapter2/README.md

 This code is used to show examples of how you would use PySerial to interact with an Arduino.
 It emulates the Arduino as a source to read from and also sends data to the emulated Arduino.

+## Setup your pipenv

+From the folder with the Pipfile run the command `pipenv update`

+If you don't have pipenv installed please follow the instructions at https://pypi.org/project/pipenv/

 ## Running the code

 The code can be run with the following command: